 There are two parts to the screening test; the first is a blood test.
 This measures the amount of some substances which are released by the pregnancy naturally into the mother’s blood.

-These substances have passed from the baby to mother and measuring them can help to determine your risk of having a baby with Trisomy 21, 18 and 13.
+These substances have passed from the baby to mother and measuring them can help to determine your chance of having a baby with Trisomy 21, 18 and 13.

 The second part of the test is an ultrasound scan; in addition to dating your pregnancy the sonographer will measure the thin film of fluid under the skin at the back of the baby’s neck.
 This is known as the nuchal translucency (NT).
 Babies with a Trisomy can have an increased amount of fluid in this area.

-The results are combined with your age, weight and stage of pregnancy to work out the risk of your baby having a trisomy.
-This is known as the combined test and your result is given as a ratio figure, for example 1:100.
+The results are combined with your age, weight and stage of pregnancy to work out the chance of your baby having a trisomy.
+This is known as the combined test and your result is given as a ratio figure.
+If your chance is less than 1:150 then it will be classed as a high chance result and you will be offered further testing.
+If it is more than 1:150 then it will be classed as a low chance result and no further tests will be required.

 Please note: Having a thickened nuchal translucency (NT) can